hassony2/handobjectconsist/README.md

 *Optional*: Download the [HO3D-v2](https://files.icg.tugraz.at/d/76661ed06445490ab21c/) dataset.
 Note that all results in our paper are reported on a **subset** of the current dataset which was published as an [early release](https://arxiv.org/abs/1907.01481v1).
-The results are therefore *not directly comparable* with the [final published results](https://arxiv.org/abs/1907.01481) which are reported on the v2 veresion of the dataset.
+The results are therefore *not directly comparable* with the [final published results](https://arxiv.org/abs/1907.01481) which are reported on the v2 version of the dataset.

 # Demo